 Artists at Risk (AR) is designed as an institution of worldwide scope.
-Visual artists will be AR’s primary focus, although other creative intellectuals—such as theatre and film practitioners – or others that need assistance beyond what can be provided by organisations such as PEN, SafeMUSE or Freemuse, may find placement at AR.
-Indeed, the musician Ramy Essam, “the singer of Tahrir Square”, was our first AR-Resident.
-As part of a collective effort with its many partners and networks, including PEN-America (the Artists at Risk Coalition), ICORN (The International Cities of Refuge Network) and new funding opportunities, AR is taking the first steps towards establishing a type of PEN for visual artists at risk.
+Visual artists have been AR’s primary focus, although AR has hosted many other creative intellectuals such as music, film and theatre practitioners facing persecution or threats.
+By hosting artists AR goes beyond what can be provided by advocacy and mapping organisations, providing immediate help in times of crisis.
+As part of a collective effort with its many partners and networks, such as AR’s Helsinki Advisory Council, PEN-America, Freemuse and many others, AR has taken the first steps towards establishing a type of PEN for the visual arts, and a new type of fast-response residency organisation for artists at risk.

 Perpetuum Mobile (PM) has organised residencies for many years, and has been hosting “artists at risk” under various titles since around 2013.
 We initiated and curated the On the Move programme, run in partnership with HIAP (Helsinki International Artist Programme), and later also established a network called Nordic Fresh Air, which includes Nordic and Baltic art actors.
 Funded by the Nordic Cultural Point and the Finnish Ministry of Education and Culture (2014-2016), this continued our work with art practitioners at risk.
 A fully–funded “Safe Haven-Helsinki” has been up and running since 2016 with the support of the City of Helsinki Cultural Office.